NeoGranular/lanyon/_posts/2016-08-26-martial-god-chapter-01-37.md

 “So with these words, I suppose brother Xu wants to challenge my eldest brother.”

-Xu Yude’s face dropped down, even seeming a little green.
+Xu Yude’s face dropped, even seeming a little green.
 His voice turned cold as he said:

 “Brother Yixuan, there is no use in being eloquent when you can show your true skill on the stage.”